SS Normandie: Interior

 A popular feature was the café grill, which would be transformed into a nightclub.
 Adjoining the café grill was the first-class smoking room, which was paneled in large murals depicting ancient Egyptian life.
 The ship also had indoor and outdoor pools, a chapel, and a theatre which could double as a stage and cinema.

 The machinery of Normandie's top deck and forecastle was integrated within the ship, concealing it and releasing nearly all the exposed deck space for passengers.
 As such it was the only ocean liner to have a regulation-sized open air tennis court on board.
 The air conditioner units were concealed along with the kennels inside the third, dummy, funnel.

+Career

-CareerNormandies maiden voyage was on 29 May 1935.
-Fifty thousand saw her off at Le Havre on what was hoped would be a record-breaking crossing.
+Normandie's maiden voyage was on 29 May 1935.
+At Le Havre she took aboard 812 Passengers: 467 First Class Passengers, 244 Tourist Class and 101 Third Class.
+50,000 people saw her off at Le Havre on what was hoped would be a record-breaking crossing.
+At Southampton she took aboard an additional 195 Passengers: 122 First Class Passengers, 53 Tourist Class and 20 Third Class.
+Her combined total was 1,007 passengers.
+First Class was booked at two-thirds capacity with 589, Tourist Class was half booked at 293, while Third Class was at less than a quarter capacity with only 121.

 She reached New York City after four days, three hours and two minutes, taking away the Blue Riband from the Italian liner Rex.
 This brought great pride for the French, who had not won the distinction before.
 Under the command of Captain René Pugnet, Normandie's average on the maiden voyage was 29.98 kn and on the eastbound crossing to France, she averaged over 30 kn, breaking records in both directions.